-I specialize in nonfiction and creative nonfiction editing, primarily for memoir, personal essay, and how-to books.
-I will proofread any manuscript, fiction or nonfiction.
+I specialize in nonfiction and creative nonfiction editing, coaching, and manuscript assessment.

-how much editing needs to be done (see below).
+What level of editing needs to be done (see below)?

-A developmental edit has many nicknames: a deep-dive edit, a macro edit, or a big-picture edit.
-At this early editing stage, I look at the presentation of the material in the entire MS. This is an organizational edit.
-I might move chapters around, as well as large chunks of text within a chapter.
-I suggest how to plug holes in the material.
-I will...
+Also called deep-dive edit, macro edit, or big-picture edit.
+This is an organizational and structural editing stage.
+I might suggest moving chapters around, as well as large chunks of text within a chapter.
+I work with the writer to suggest how to plug holes in the material.
+For nonfiction, I will...

 make the chapter arrangement logical.